Watford. Jubilee Retreat

 However, in 1888 there are reports that land was being sought near the Countess of Essex almshouses at Cassiobury, so maybe the recreation ground scheme came to pass instead of the almshouses, but this has neither been confirmed nor investigated for the purpose of this article.

-These newspapers can be viewed on-line at the British Newspaper Archive website
+These references from the Watford Observer can be viewed on-line at the British Newspaper Archive website